exoad/ap-compsci-a/README.md

 ### Notice

-This repo is only for resources and not to teach you anything directly.
+- This repo is only for resources and not to teach you anything directly.
+- Binary files will not be distributed
+- Run code at your own risk and use code at your own risk (in regardance with the [license](./LICENSE))

 ### Code Quality